- Juniors & College Home

 Notice of Annual Meeting

-The Annual Meeting of the American Platform Tennis Association will be held on Friday, May 8, 2009, 6:30 p.m. at the Head of the Bay Club in Huntington, New York in order to 1) Elect Directors to serve for the term of three years (in accordance with the APTA By-Laws) and until their successors are elected and qualified, and 2) To act upon such matters as may properly come before the Board.
+The Annual Meeting of the American Platform Tennis Association will be held on Friday, May 7, 2010 at the Cherokee Town and Country Club in Atlanta, Georgia, in order to (1) Elect Directors to serve for the term of three years (in accordance with the APTA By-Laws), and until their successors are elected and qualified, and (2) To act upon such matters as may properly come before the Board.

 Your APTA Board of Directors reorganizes each year following the Annual Meeting.
-Board Members are elected or re-elected by the membership at this meeting.
-For those of you who cannot attend the meeting, we offer the opportunity to vote by proxy, following the instructions below.
+Board Members are elected or re-elected by the members at this meeting.
+For those of you who cannot attend the meeting, we offer the opportunity to vote by proxy,following the instructions below.

 This group is charged with making decisions about the rules, regulations and finances of the APTA.